contributte/scheduler/.docs/README.md

 ### Custom job

-Use `IJob` interface.
-Every job is registered as service in DIC, so you can use other services.
+Use the `IJob` interface.
+Every job is registered as a service in the DIC, so you can use other services.

 ```php